 Want a set aimed at the advanced teenage golfer that can work the ball around the course?
 The Cobra King Forged Tec Copper irons are just for you.
 Playability does not sacrifice all the forgiveness.

-Tungsten weights are paced in the heel to provide forgiveness while the 4140-stainless steel face insert creates longer and straighter shots.
-Feel and sound is enhanced via the use of carbon fiber insert on the face.
+Tungsten weights are placed in the heel for forgiveness, while the 4140-stainless steel face insert creates longer and straighter shots.
+Feel and sound is enhanced by using carbon fiber inserted into the face.

 The Recoil 660 shaft that comes as standard will suit many teenage golfers.